Dr. Nader Ganji

 Expertise and Experience

 • Ganji, N. (2022) The Tale of Reformism in Iran.
-In I. Natil, New Leadership of Civil Society Organisations: Community Development and Engagement, London: Routledge.
+In I. Natil, Exploring leadership in Civil Society Organisations (CSOs): Challenges and Opportunities, London: Taylor & Francis.

 • Ganji, N., Moheimany, M. (2021) The Resilient Political Opportunity Structure in Iran.
 In M. Moheimany, Civil Society, NGOs and Policy Networks in Hybrid Regimes, Singapore: Palgrave McMillan.